Updated June 2, 2023

-- Atomicity: This property ensures that the SQL queries or operations forming a single unit are committed successfully.
-But if it fails to show any error then, the transaction is terminated at the point of failure and the earlier operations are forced back to their original state by the rollback.
+- Atomicity: This property guarantees the successful commitment of a set of SQL queries or operations that form a single unit.
+However, if an error occurs, the transaction terminates at the point of failure, and the rollback mechanism reverts the previous operations to their original state.

-- Consistency: It determines that any changes made in the database through a successful transaction will change the states of the database.
+- Consistency: It determines that any changes made in the database through a successful transaction will change the state of the database.

 - Isolation: This property assures that the transactions made are independent and transparent to each other.